sando168/CSCI4211-PA2-rdt3.0-Stop-and-wait-Protocol/README.md

     recieving ssssssssssssssssssss
     The simulator has sent enough packets.
 Simulation end

-##### **Packets lost, packets corrupted**
+##### Packets lost, packets corrupted
 Edit simulator.java variables **lossprob** = 0.9 and **corruptprob** = 0.8.
 Again message recovery is dependent on the corruptprob variable because the window start to fill up and drop packets.
+Here packets a and b are missing.
 Console Output:

     recieving cccccccccccccccccccc